NathanielHill/micro-captcha/README.md

 now alias <unique-deployment-url> captcha.<your-domain.com>
 ```

+Zeit may create multiple instances of your deployment by default, you should [scale](https://zeit.co/docs/features/scaling) your captcha service according to your needs.

 You may also wish to use [path aliases](https://zeit.co/docs/features/path-aliases) to unify your microservices on a single domain:

 Create a file called rules.json and add the following content: